The minimalist, radically honest travel directory. Human curated, AI assisted. No fluff, just facts.

 Holiday Inn Express Birmingham - City Centre by IHG

 This hotel does exactly what it says on the tin, and nothing more.
 Positioned on Holliday Street (note the double L, not the holiday you are hoping for), it sits on a functional city-centre fringe that prioritises access over atmosphere.
 The street is bland, the surroundings are inoffensive, and the Premier Inn on Bridge Street is close enough to wave at from the pavement.
 What this location gets right is logistics.
 Birmingham New Street is an 11-minute flat walk with luggage.
 The ICC and Symphony Hall are a short stroll up Bridge Street.
 The Library tram stop is 4 minutes away, putting the whole West Midlands Metro network at your feet.
-Q-Park Mailbox and the Tesco Express are both a 5-minute walk.
+The Mailbox and the Tesco Express are both a 5-minute walk.
 The Botanist pub and canal towpath access are 4 minutes in the other direction.
 What this location does not get right is personality.
 There is no neighbourhood character here, no coffee culture spilling onto the pavement, no Sunday morning market.
 The area feels the same at 9am as it does at 9pm: safe, adequately lit, and thoroughly unremarkable.
 For a one or two night stay built around business, a concert at Symphony Hall, or an early train, that is perfectly fine.
 For anything requiring charm or a sense of place, you will need to walk a little further into the city to find it.

 ££